GuillaumeMMM/nymphea/README.md

 ## To Do
 - [x] Let the component template be a HTMLElement
+- [ ] Let the component template be a HTML File
+- [ ] Let the component stykes be a CSS File
-- [ ] Create a nym-ignore html id attribute for parts of the temlates not to be interpreted as code
+- [ ] Create a nym-ignore html id attribute for parts of the temlates not to be interpreted as part of the framework